ef-labs/vertx-jersey/README.md

 ## Configuration

-The ext-jersey module configuration is as follows:
+The vertx-jersey configuration is as follows:

 ```json
 {